Getting Started

 [challenge.metadata]

-name = "baby_pwn" # Name of the challenge, must be same as the directory name.
+name = "PWN-TEST" # Name of the challenge, must be same as the directory name.

 # This section defines the environment for the challenge